joshuagryphon/plastid/docs/source/examples/using_masks.rst

 =========================================

 Often, it is important to exclude missing or unreliable data from analysis.
-`numpy`_ and `SciPy`_ offer tools to do this with numerical data in the modules :mod:`numpy.ma` and :mod:`scipy.stats.mstats`.
+For example, `numpy`_ and `SciPy`_ offer masking tools for numerical data in the modules :mod:`numpy.ma` and :mod:`scipy.stats.mstats`.

-In genomics, specific regions of the genome -- repetitive sequences -- are prone to yield missing or unreliable data, because reads from :term:`high-throughput sequencing` experiments will :term:`multimap <multimapping>` equally well to each repetition of the sequence, creating ambiguity in the data.
+In genomics, specific regions of the genome -- repetitive sequences -- are prone to yield missing or unreliable data, because reads from :term:`high-throughput sequencing` experiments will :term:`multimap <multimapping>` equally well to each instance of the repeated sequence, creating ambiguity in the data.

 In this tutorial we discuss how to exclude or *mask* regions of the genome from analysis.
 We use repetitive sequence as an example, but, any region